Millennium Center for the

 international airplay.
 Her most recent recording, Big Big Love charted steadily on the Americana Radio music charts for much of 2012.
 Katya currently lives in Cortez with her husband and their daughter.

 Katya Chorover is a professional singer, songwriter, musician and educator, and she offers a music class for parents and children called Music in Motion, at Come Dance Tonight.
 Katya developed the Music in Motion curriculum based on years of research and work in the classroom, utilizing folk songs and classical music from around the world.
 She encourages a sense of wonder and play, using a blend of fine and gross motor activities.
 To date, she has recorded four CD's of original music, which have all garnered great reviews and national and

-Holly Janes will be teaching classes that are designed to train students to perform at standards that are required to be successful in today's professional performing arts industries.
-Her classes will be fun, rigorous and profitable to her students, whether their goals are to be better karaoke performers, popular music performers or finding careers in theatre.
+Holly Janes teaches classes that are designed to train students to perform at standards that are required to be successful in today's professional performing arts industries.
+Her classes are fun, rigorous and profitable to her students, whether their goals are to be better karaoke performers, popular music performers or finding careers in theatre.
 Students 12 to 18 years old are eligible to participate.
 Holly will also be available to teach adults, in classes or privately, as interest develops.

 Holly is a rare talent.
 She has been a featured performer at Disney World, in Orlando, Florida.
 She has: toured the U.S. and Japan; performed in 60 musicals; and, has been nominated best actress in a musical for her role as Evita Peron, in the show "Evita", in Denver.
 Holly is a director, an actor, a singer, and a dancer.

 Developer of Brain WorkshopTMseminars; focus on neurorehabilitation after stroke, Parkinson's, aging and frailty (balance, bone strength, circulation, stress reduction).